opengisch/QField-docs/documentation/how-to/variables.en.md

 1. **Project Variables:** All variables from the current QGIS project are displayed at the top.
 These are the variables you are most likely to interact with for project-specific configurations.
-2. **Editable Device-specific Variables:** Your custom, device-specific variables appear next.
+2. **Editable Device-Specific Variables:** Your custom, device-specific variables appear next.
-3. **Read-Only Variables:** Pre-defined, read-only system variables are listed at the bottom.
+3. **Global Variables:** Pre-defined, read-only system variables are listed at the bottom.

 !![Configuration of two new global variables in addition to the pre-defined system